Fy-nite/furnet/readme.md

-# FurNet - Finite User Repository
+# PurrNet - Finite User Repository

 ## Overview

-FurNet is a web application for the Finite User Repository (FUR) package management system.
-It provides a user-friendly interface to browse, search, and submit packages to the FUR ecosystem.
+PurrNet is a web application for the Finite User Repository (Purr) package management system.
+It provides a user-friendly interface to browse, search, and submit packages to the Purr ecosystem.

 ## Features

 - **Package Browsing**: View all available packages with sorting and filtering options
 - **Package Details**: View comprehensive information about each package
 - **Package Submission**: Submit new packages to the repository through a web interface
-- **API Integration**: Seamlessly communicates with the FUR API backend
+- **API Integration**: Seamlessly communicates with the Purr API backend
 - **Responsive Design**: Works on desktop and mobile devices

 ## Technology Stack